 When an ESD voltage develops across two or more of the amplifier device pins, current flows through one or more of the steering diodes.
 Depending on the path that the current takes, the absorption device may activate.
-The absorption device internal to the OPA1611 triggers when a fast ESD voltage pulse is impressed across the supply pins.
-Once triggered, it quickly activates and clamps the ESD pulse to a safe voltage level.
+The absorption device internal to the OPA160x triggers when a fast ESD voltage pulse is impressed across the supply pins.
+Once triggered, it quickly activates, clamping the ESD pulse to a safe voltage level.

-When the operational amplifier connects into a circuit such as the one Figure 34 shows, the ESD protection components are intended to remain inactive and not become involved in the application circuit operation.
+When the operational amplifier connects into a circuit such as that illustrated in Figure 36, the ESD protection components are intended to remain inactive and not become involved in the application circuit operation.
 However, circumstances may arise where an applied voltage exceeds the operating voltage range of a given pin.
 Should this condition occur, there is a risk that some of the internal ESD protection circuits may be biased on, and conduct current.
 Any such current flow occurs through steering diode paths and rarely involves the absorption device.

-Figure 34 depicts a specific example where the input voltage, V{IN} , exceeds the positive supply voltage (+V_S) by 500mV or more.
+Figure 36 depicts a specific example where the input voltage, $V{IN}$ , exceeds the positive supply voltage $(+V_S)$ by 500mV or more.
 Much of what happens in the circuit depends on the supply characteristics.
-If +V_S can sink the current, one of the upper input steering diodes conducts and directs current to +V_S.
-Excessively high current levels can flow with increasingly higher V{IN} .
+If $+V_S$ can sink the current, one of the upper input steering diodes conducts and directs current to $+V_S$ .
+Excessively high current levels can flow with increasingly higher $V{IN}$ .
 As a result, the datasheet specifications recommend that applications limit the input current to 10mA.

-If the supply is not capable of sinking the current, V{IN} may begin sourcing current to the operational amplifier, and then take over as the source of positive supply voltage.
+If the supply is not capable of sinking the current, $V{IN}$ may begin sourcing current to the operational amplifier, and then take over as the source of positive supply voltage.
 The danger in this case is that the voltage can rise to levels that exceed the operational amplifier absolute maximum ratings.
 In extreme but rare cases, the absorption device triggers on while $+V{S}$ and $-V{S}$ are applied.
-If this event happens, a direct current path is established between the $+V_S$ and $-V_S$ supplies.
+If this event happens, a direct current path is established between the $+V{S}$ and $-V{S}$ supplies.
 The power dissipation of the absorption device is quickly exceeded, and the extreme internal heating destroys the operational amplifier.